Before we begin, we remind you that Adult Site Broker is not a law firm. In fact, far from it.

 One more item to cover is the publication of 2257 compliance statements on adult websites.
 You can find 2257 statements on websites like PornHub, xHamster, AdultTime, Brazzers, and more.

 Adult websites that feature original or distributed content are legally required to feature a 2257 compliance statement on their website.
 The statement should be prominently displayed and easy to locate.
-The compliance statement should attest to the producer’s efforts to ensure that all of the performers in the adult content are 18-years-old or older and that the content is legal.
+The compliance statement should attest to the producer’s efforts to ensure that all performers in the adult content are 18 years of age or older and that the content is legal.

 Compliance statements also feature the contact information for the custodian or custodians of the records.
 This information should include the address of the owner of the site or adult studio.
 These should be completed by an attorney.